• Home

 From Sharks to Cells: A New Frontier

-Eager to expand his horizons, Charles pursued his Ph.D. at the University of Southern California, focusing on gene regulation, molecular cardiology, and drug development.
+Eager to expand his horizons, Charles pursued his Ph.D. at the University of Southern California.
+His focus shifted from marine biology to molecular biology, specifically gene regulation, molecular cardiology, and drug development.
 His research aimed to unlock the secrets within our cells—secrets that could lead to cures for heart disease and other ailments.
 The nights were long and filled with challenges, but each setback was a lesson in resilience.

 Mentored by leading scientists like Dr. Austin K. Mircheff and Dr. Alicia McDonough, Charles developed a reputation for thinking outside the box.
 His experiments, often daring and innovative, pushed the boundaries of molecular biology.
 He believed that understanding the fundamental mechanisms of life could transform medicine and improve countless lives.